yea-hung/estimateexcess/README.md

 DD<-readRDS('weekly data.rds')
 ```

+We have named the object `DD` since this is the default value of `data` in the estimation functions.

-To estimate excess mortality for the variable `dpw.Inland Empire` in `DD`:
+To estimate excess mortality for the variable `dpw.Inland Empire`:

 ```r
 rr<-estimate_weekly_excess('dpw.Inland Empire')